PhantomPhixer/macOS-Hardware-checker/README.md

 The EA will return either;
 1. Not tested
-2. Compatible
+2. Supported
-3. Not compatible
+3. Not Supported

 This can then be used in reports and smart groups.